Arvi-beep-boop/Doodle/README.md

 ## Description
 - I used AABB collision detection (maybe not the best solution, but works fine enough)
 - Some vector math, normalized vector, calculating direction etc.
-- Mind it is my first game in C++ and the architecture is pretty bad (especially inheritance aspects, I should do some kind of entity class and implement Update() function in Enemy, Player, Platform etc. I decided to move on instead of rewrite whole project)
+- Mind it is my first game in C++ and the architecture is pretty bad (especially inheritance aspects, I should do some kind of entity class and implement Update() function in Enemy, Player, Platform etc. I decided to move on instead of rewriting whole project)
+- learning purpose

 ## Controls